facebookresearch/deepcluster/README.md

 # Deep Clustering for Unsupervised Learning of Visual Features

-## News
-Our new unsupervised feature learning paper was accepted (oral) at ICCV 2019 in Seoul.
-We show that unsupervised learning can be used to pre-train convnets, leading to a boost in performance on ImageNet classification.
-We achieve that by scaling DeepCluster to 96M images and mixing it with RotNet self-supervision.
-Check out the [paper](https://arxiv.org/abs/1905.01278) and [code](https://github.com/facebookresearch/DeeperCluster).

 ## DeepCluster
 This code implements the unsupervised training of convolutional neural networks, or convnets, as described in the paper [Deep Clustering for Unsupervised Learning of Visual Features](https://arxiv.org/abs/1807.05520).